Primorci/Projekt/README.md

     window = tk.Tk()
     ...
     ```

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.